 After Deployment - Now What?

 David Lee Salmon has a BS in Criminal Justice from San Houston State University, Texas.
 David's background includes being a Law Enforcement and Jail Risk Manager, as well as having served in the U.S. Army Military Intelligence.
 He currently is the OSS Academy Training Coordinator, based in Texas, providing Law Enforcement and Corrections staff with online training.
 David also serves as the Vice-President of the OSS Law Enforcement Advisors, which provides risk management services, expert witness services, training programs, and law enforcement management tools.
-Disclosure: David Lee Salmon II, BS has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: David Lee Salmon II, BS has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.